SakshamGairola/nodeBackendAPI/README.md

 ### This endpoint can be accessed by anyone and does not need any authentication

 - [Health Check](https://nodebackendapi-4.onrender.com/api/v1/publicendpoint/healthCheck) - checks if server is up

+Express.postman_collection is the whole postman collection for every above mentioned endpoints